camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/wls/chapters/04-migration/01-migrate-71-72.html.md

 ## 5. Install the Camunda Archive

-Install the Camunda EAR, i.e. the file `$WLS_DISTRIBUTION/modules/camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.
+Install the Camunda EAR, i.e., the file `$WLS_DISTRIBUTION/modules/camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.

 As of version 7.2, the Camunda job executor resource adapter (RAR) that you uninstalled in step 1 is part of the Camunda EAR and therefore does not need to be installed separately.